-There shall be a Department of Evangelism to carry on the evangelical work and program of the Church majority of the members of the General Board shall appoint the officers of said Department and shall have the right to remove any officer thereof, by and such the approval of a majority of the members of the General Board
+There shall be a Department of Evangelism to carry on the evangelical work and program of the Church

+- 1. There shall be a National President Executive Secretary, Financial Secretary, Treasurer and Board of Directors of said Department. - 2.
+The Presiding Bishop with the approval of a majority of the members of the General Board shall appoint the officers of said Department and shall have the right to remove any officer thereof, by and with the approval of a majority of the members of the General Board - 3.
+Each Jurisdictional Bishop shall have the right to organize and set up a Department of Evangelism in his Ecclesiastical Jurisdiction and to appoint or remove the officers thereof.